EdLlewellin/PyroTracker/README.md

     * Display current frame number and total frames.
     * Display current time and total video duration (MM:SS.mmm).
     * Display the video FPS and filename (tooltip shows the full path).
-    * Click on frame numbers in the "Tracks" table (Start/End Frame columns) or "Points" table (Frame column) to jump directly to that frame.
+    * Click on frame numbers in the "Tracks" or "Measurement Lines" table (Start/End Frame or Frame columns respectively) or "Points" table (Frame column) to jump directly to that frame.
     * `Shift+Click` on a visible track marker in the image view to select that track *and* jump directly to the frame containing that specific marker.
 * **Interactive View & Overlays:**
     * Zoom in/out using `Ctrl + Mouse Wheel` or overlay buttons (+/-).